cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 context (see [`FinalizeBlock`](#finalizeblock-1) below).
 Using this context, state can be directly written to `finalizeState` which will be used during `FinalizeBlock` and eventually committed to the application state.
-Note, since `ProcessProposal` could timeout and thus require another round of consensus, we will reset `finalizeState` in the beginning of `ProcessProposal`.
+Note, since `ProcessProposal` can timeout and thus require another round of consensus, we will reset `finalizeState` in the beginning of `ProcessProposal`.

 A `ProcessProposal` handler could look like the following: